mgoellnitz/dinistiq/README.md

 } // ConfigStuff
 ```

-In this case, filename is searched as a String component with the name "filename", while somePrefix
+In this case, filename is searched as a String component with the name "filename",
-has a specific named annotation with value "prefix".
+while somePrefix has a specific named annotation with value "prefix".

-This complete set-up is done without any configuration for dinistiq itself but only for the
+This complete set-up is done without any configuration for dinistiq itself but only
-components to be used.
+for the components to be used.

 Optional Configuration with properties files
 --------------------------------------------

-If this is not enough, you can explicitly add some beans to be instanciated in properties files
+If this is not enough, you can explicitly add some beans to be instanciated in properties files.

 ```
 unannotatedComponent=dinistiq.test.components.UnannotatedComponent
 ```

 Those files must simply be put in the folder dinistiq/ anywhere on your classpath.
-This example
-will instanciate the class dinistiq.test.components.UnannotatedComponent and store this bean with
+This example will instanciate the class dinistiq.test.components.UnannotatedComponent
-the name uannotatedComponent in the set of available beans.
+and store this bean with the name unannotatedComponent in the set of available beans.

-The properties files are scanned in alphabetical order, so you can override the class for e.g.
+The properties files are scanned in alphabetical order, so you can override the class
-unannotatedComponent in a latter properties file, so classes given for bean names used in mybeans.properties
+for e.g. unannotatedComponent in a latter properties file, so classes given for bean
-can be overridden in override-mybeans.properties.
+names used in mybeans.properties can be overridden in override-mybeans.properties.

 For any of the instanciated beans you can provide more values to explicitly inject - again
 by the use of properties files.

-After instanciation of the bean a properties file with the bean's name as its base filename
+After instanciation of the bean a properties file with the bean's name as its base
-is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the
+filename is searched - first in the dinistiq/defaults/ and then in the dinistiq/beans/
-classpath.
-Thus you can deliver your components with a reasonable default and necessary
+folders on the classpath.
+Thus you can deliver your components with a reasonable
-overrides for the specific application.
+defaults and necessary overrides for the specific application.

 file dinistiq/beans/example.properties
 ```
 activateCaching=true
 ```

 This will call the property setter setActivateCaching() on the bean named example.
-The grammar of
-the properties files describing the explicit injection supports, collections, boolean values, numeric
+The grammar of the properties files describing the explicit injection supports set
-value, strings, and references.
+and list type collections, boolean values, numeric value, strings, and references
+to other beans.

 file dinistiq/beans/example.properties
 ```